Some observations from SPBA Active Past President Fred Hunt

-Important preface & background: Let me say that I and many people recognize that careful well-run self-funded Multiple Employer Welfare Benefit Plans (MEWAs) would help the country greatly in providing cost-effective health coverage for businesses and minimizing the number of uninsured Americans.
+IMPORTANT PREFACE: Let me say that I and many people recognize that careful well-run self-funded Multiple Employer Welfare Benefit Plans (MEWAs) would help the country greatly in providing cost-effective health coverage for businesses and minimizing the number of uninsured Americans.
 HOWEVER, decades of secret agendas against MEWAs and too many scandals among fly-by-night or misguided promoters have left multiple-employer plans as poisoned ground, politically.
 The Federal government cedes most authority over MEWAs to the States, and the majority of states directly or indirectly do not allow self-funded multiple employer plans.
 A few states have specific criteria or regulation that does allow self-funded MEWAs in those states.
 However, before anyone gets too excited, remember that most state laws apply to "any resident of the state ofƒ.", so even if you establish a MEWA in a state that welcomes MEWAs, what do you do when someone from another state is suddenly thrust into your plan via COBRA, QDRO, QMCSO, or just a new branch office of an employer or long-distance commuter?
 Various laws require the plan to cover the eligible out-of-state person, but it becomes problematic whether the MEWA is now also covered by the new state which prohibits MEWAs for "any resident of " the new state.
-There is also legislation which would allow some form of Association Health Plan (AHP).
-If that legislation becomes the law of the land, it would apply to only very narrow situations, and with strict limits & requirements.
-For various political & special interest reasons, the AHP legislation is facing fierce opposition.
-If you hear that AHP has "passed" be sure to find out whether it means it has passed one part of Congress (which it has on occasion) or is actually signed into formal law.
+Some proposals have been made that would allow some form of Association Health Plan (AHP).
+However, that kind of "solution" would apply to only very narrow situations, and with strict limits & requirements.
+Chances of actual passage into law of a useful "solution" are slim.

 No issue generates as much off-the-wall wishful-thinking and blindness as self-funded multiple-employer plans.
 It seeps into all kinds of different areas of law & regulation.
 This article could easily be a thick book.
 Instead, I will try to be as brief and direct as possible.
 I am speaking only about self-funded plans.
 Fully-insured multiple employer plans are already regulated by states via the insurance company.